 All shout, “Live in freedom or else death!”

-Better to die fighting in all its glory
+Better to die fighting in full glory

 Deşteaptă-te, române!